rlct1/gin/README.md

 ## Testing
 - An example of the validation data of this challenge is provided in the `datasets/ade20k/test` folder
 - Our trained model on the modified ADE20K dataset is also provided in the `checkpoints/gin` folder
+- For reproducing the test results for this challenge, please put all the testing images in the `datasets/ade20k/test` folder
 - You can test our model by typing:
 ```bash
 python test_ensemble.py --name gin